Related Topics

 Beyond LIHEAP and WAP, many states offer their own assistance programs for residents that need help paying utility bills.
 For instance:

-You can also find utility bill relief programs online by typing "help with utility bills in [your state]" in the Google search box.
+You can also find utility bill relief programs online by typing "help with utility bills in [your state]" into your browser's search bar (like Google).

 4. Contact your local Benefits Enrollment Center for guidance.